crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+- Added download count and star rating on admin options page.

 = 2.6.1 =
 - (11 Aug 2010) - Fixed critical error that broke comment replies from admin menu with "CAPTCHA ERROR".